muthuishere/nginx-domain-assist/Readme.md

 The above can also run in wizard mode , if you just run the command <i>create-static-nginx-domain</i> without any options

-##### To remove a domain use the following command:
+##### To remove a site use the following command:
 ```
-sudo delete-nginx-domain --domain "static.test.com"
+sudo delete-nginx-site --site "static.test.com"
 # it will remove
-# > a file in /etc/nginx/sites-available/static.test.com
+# > a file in /etc/nginx/sites-available/static.test.com.conf
-# > a symlink in /etc/nginx/sites-enabled/dev.test.com
+# > a symlink in /etc/nginx/sites-enabled/static.test.com.conf
 # > SSL certificates via certbot
 # > restart nginx
 ```

-##### To list all domains use the following command:
+##### To list all sites configured use the following command:
 ```
-sudo list-all-nginx-domains
+sudo list-all-nginx-sites
-# it will list all domains in /etc/nginx/sites-available
+# it will list all sites available in /etc/nginx/sites-available
 ```

 ALternatively you can use the below packages